Reading Time: 8 minutes

 From your point of view, if this development proceeds, what is the perspective for Africa or for certain African countries within the next ten years?

 Irene Yuan Sun: One common refrain that I hear from Chinese entrepreneurs working in Africa today is that ‘this place is just like my hometown 20 or 30 years ago’.
 That’s very striking to me, because it indicates how quickly things can change for the better.
 I personally experienced as a child, growing up in China, a place where you had to have state-issued coupons to buy meat.
 Beverages like Coke and Sprite were luxury items.
 No one had a car.
 This was the reality in China only 25 years ago.
 The China of today looks completely different, former luxury items are commonplace now.
 I think that’s the opportunity and a very realistic scenario of what Africa can look like a generation from now.
-That if Africa industrializes, if it makes smart use of foreign investment from China and from other places, if it regulates these firms in the right way that helps them grow in a way that’s compatible with social interest, we could absolutely be looking at multiple countries in Africa that have a large middle-class and that are participating in the global economy with firms of their own that are globally competitive and employing many people.
+That if Africa industrializes, if it makes smart use of foreign investment from China and from other places, if it regulates these firms in the right way that helps them growing in a fashion compatible with social interest, we could absolutely be looking at multiple countries in Africa that have a large middle-class and that are participating in the global economy with firms of their own that are globally competitive and employing many people.

 Protection of nature and industrialization usually don´t go along very well.

 Irene Yuan Sun: Yes, that was my opinion as well.
 In the course of my research I met someone who turned that question around for me.
-I had the privilege of spending time with Dr. Richard Leakey, a famed conservationist and scientist.
+I had the privilege of spending time with Dr. Richard Leakey, a famous conservationist and scientist.
 He discovered some of the most important fossils of early humans that we have today and he also is the head of the wildlife commission in Kenya, managing Kenya’s wildlife resources, which are considerable.
 Normally a question like yours is posed as ‘industrialization will be bad for the environment and so how do we deal with that?’.
 But Dr. Leakey said: ‘What happens to the environment if we don’t industrialize?
 If we don’t lift millions – in Kenya’s case – tens of millions of people out of poverty?
 What do you think they are doing to the environment in the mean time?
 Human development and environmental protection need to be managed hand in hand, because desperate humans are the worst thing that could happen to the environment.’
 Obviously there is a lot of work to be done in terms of creating the right regulations, creating inspections, creating the right civil society in order to make sure that the industrial firms are respecting the air, the water and the amazing natural resources in Africa.
 Nevertheless I think to see industrialization as necessarily the enemy of conservation is short-sighted.

 What is your personal motivation?
 Why did you take up this topic?